chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - `figure` and `figcaption`
 - `form` and `fieldset`
   - See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#Elements) for a complete list of block elements.

-#### containers

-- **Containers** are `block` elements such as a `header` that contain one or more elements.
-The master container (the outermost) is the `body`; every other element belongs to a container.

-- We sometimes use the term **parent** to refer to a container, and use **child** to describe an element contained within a container.
-These relationship terms also let us talk about grandparents, ancestors, descendants, siblings, cousins, etc..

 #### Spacing / Flow